maxpoletaev/node-beml/README.md

 ## Why?

 Raw HTML in BEM style is difficult to read.
-Also, I (and not only I) like HTML and don't want to use BEMHTML, BEMJSON and others specific technologies.
+Also, I (and not only I) love HTML and don't want to use BEMHTML, BEMJSON and others specific technologies.

 ## Targets